adamjmurray/ableton-midi-modulation-tools/README.md

 ## TODO:
 Sequencer:
-* Remember which sequencer was selected (rework the 'dummy' param into a 'selected sequencer' param)
 * Make retrig per track.
   - Maybe a one shot mode?
 Could have 3 modes: sync (loop), retrig (loop), one shot (or "1x" for short?)
 * Retrig seems to work now but there's still some issue with looping and retrig